virtual-kubelet/systemk/README.md

 ## Use with K3S

 Download k3s from it's releases on GitHub, you just need the `k3s` binary.
 Use the `k3s/k3s` shell script to start it - this assumes `k3s` sits in "~/tmp/k3s".
-The script basically starts k3s with basically _everything_ disabled.
+The script starts k3s with basically *everything* disabled.

-Compile cmd/virtual-kubelet and start it with:
+Compile cmd/virtual-kubelet and start it with.

 ~~~
 sudo ./cmd/virtual-kubelet/virtual-kubelet --kubeconfig ~/.rancher/k3s/server/cred/admin.kubeconfig \
 --enable-node-lease --disable-taint
 ~~~

+We need root to be allowed to install packages.
 Now a `k3s kubcetl get nodes` should show the virtual kubelet as a node:

 ~~~
 NAME    STATUS   ROLES   AGE   VERSION   INTERNAL-IP   EXTERNAL-IP   OS-IMAGE            KERNEL-VERSION     CONTAINER-RUNTIME
 draak   Ready    agent   6s    v1.18.4   <none>        <none>        Ubuntu 20.04.1 LT   5.4.0-53-generic   systemd 245 (245.4-4ubuntu3.3)
 ~~~

 `draak` is my machine's name.

-You can now try to schedule a pod: `k3s/kubelet apply -f k3s/openssh-server.yaml`.
-This will call out and try to schedule.
+Networking (or figuring out how to map it to the k8s API) is still on the TODO list.
+You can now try to schedule a pod: `k3s/kubelet apply -f k3s/uptimed.yaml`.

-## Starting Pods

-When we see a CreatePod call we call out to systemd to create a unit per container in the pod.
-Each unit will be named `vks.<pod-namespace>.<pod-name>.<image-name>.<uid>.service`.

 ## Playing With It